Lucid dreaming is a fantastic skill, that can allow you to dream for whatever YOU want

 This is where lucid dream herbs appear!

-Since we need a good rest, which unfortunately is not guaranteed to everyone, we can get some help from medicinal enhancers to achieve peaceful sleep.
+Since we need a good rest, which unfortunately is not guaranteed to everyone, we can get some help from natural enhancers to achieve peaceful sleep.

 That is crucial for your lucid dream experience, but also to overall health.

-Herbs that have existed for a long time in history are part of the solution.
+Dream herbs that have existed for a long time in history are part of the solution!

 (each of these 15 supplements/herbs are looked closely, including pros and cons below)